-Complexity - Employees provide assistance to users on a small variety of software packages, train users, install software, perform back-ups, and provide some programming support.
+Complexity - Employees provide assistance to users on a variety of software packages, train users, install software, perform back-ups, and provide programming support.
 Employees trouble-shoot problems such as logging on to computer systems or software, printing problems, or routine error messages.
 In some cases, employees research appropriate manuals to find answers.
 If standard techniques do not resolve the situation, employees will refer the clients to the appropriate technical professional.
-Employees assist users in the automation of routine office functions and may develop user documentation.
+Employees assist users in the automation of routine office functions, serve on the systems design team of more complicated applications and develop user documentation.